 Starting a new restaurant is exciting.
 You get to combine your passion for food with your business knowhow, creating what could become the primary source of your income.
 A lot of work has to go into starting the business, and you may be coming at it from a number of different angles – there's the savvy business major who wants to break into the industry, the chef who's ready to branch out on his own or the amateur who wants to take their skills to the next level.
 Each one of these perspectives – and there are many more – will have its own set of unique challenges.
 But when it comes to safety, everyone has to abide by the same standards of quality, hygiene and government regulation.

-You probably can't avoid reading the dense safety material put out by the U.S. Food and Drug Administration (FDA) and the U.S. Occupational Safety and Health Administration (OSHA), but here are a few important safety tips to get you jumpstarted on your restaurant business venture.
+You probably can't avoid reading the dense safety material put out by the U.S. Food and Drug Administration (FDA) and the U.S. Occupational Safety and Health Administration (OSHA), but here are a few important safety tips for restaurants as you jumpstarted on your new business venture.

 Ergonomics doesn't only apply to office chairs – it's an important factor of workplace health, especially in the restaurant industry where employees are standing for long periods of time.
 According to OSHA, standing in the same place over an extended time period can cause strain in the back, legs and feet.
 It's recommended that thick, slip-resistant floor mats be installed in areas where workers will be standing – these serve the double purpose of providing ergonomic relief and lessening the risk of slip-and-fall injuries.
 Restaurant owners should also give their employees frequent breaks to sit down, bend their legs or stretch.